opencog/atomspace-dht/README.md

 5 - DeleteUTest
 6 - MultiPersistUTest
 ```
- * The failing tests are:
+ * The consistently failing tests are:
-   + `7 - MultiUserUTest` fails for unknown reasons.
+   + `7 - MultiUserUTest` fails because sometimes data gets lost; this
+          is probably due to rate-limiting and/or flush side-effects.
-   + `8 - LargeUTest` large atomspaces.
-Runs impossibly slowly.
+   + `8 - LargeUTest` attempts a "large" atomspace (of only 35K Atoms,
+          so actually, it's small, but bigger than the other tests).
+          Runs impossibly slowly, (> 10 hours) and hits hard-coded
+          limits on OpenDHT.

 ### Architecture
-This implementation will provide a full, complete implementation of the
+This implementation provides a full, complete implementation of the
 standard `BackingStore` API from the Atomspace.
 Its a backend driver.

 The git repo layout is the same as that of the AtomSpace repo.
 Build